-You can use a credit card to buy goods online and pay for products and services in shops, restaurants and hotels.
+You can use a credit card to buy goods online and pay for products and services in shops and restaurants.

-You’re able to spend up to a certain amount on the credit card, known as your credit limit, and your credit card issuer will send you a bill every month with a list of all your transactions.
+You’re able to spend up to a certain amount on the credit card.
+This is known as your credit limit.
+And your credit card issuer will send you a bill every month with a list of all your transactions.

 Some cards offer a 0% introductory interest rate for a certain amount of time when you first get the card.
-However, once that period is over you will start to be charged interest if you don’t pay the full balance every month.
+However, once that period is over you'll start to be charged interest if you don’t pay the full balance every month.

 Why use a credit card?